Kitchen extension ideas for the perfect culinary space

 This is to ensure thermal efficiency, but being able to demonstrate the new extension won't create any more CO2 emissions than one with less glazing should help to ensure approval.

-7. Transform a galley kitchen with an L-shaped wrap-around extension
+10. Transform a galley kitchen with an L-shaped wrap-around extension

-Transform your galley kitchen ideas with a wrap around extension.
+Transform your galley kitchen ideas with a wrap-around extension.
 Extending out to the rear and side will not only increase a home's value, but rearranging the existing rooms to suit an open plan lifestyle will also make the layout flow more easily.

-"The homeowners behind this extension project are Mediterranean and they wanted an outdoor covered are to sit and enjoy the garden," explains Allie Mckinnon, project runner for nimtim Architects who designed this kitchen extension idea.
+"The homeowners behind this extension project are Mediterranean and they wanted an outdoor covered area to sit and enjoy the garden," explains Allie Mckinnon, project runner for nimtim Architects who designed this kitchen extension idea.

-"The house is west facing at the rear and we designed the roof canopy to give shelter as well as reduce solar gain from the largely glazed extension.
+"The house is west-facing at the rear and we designed the roof canopy to give shelter as well as reduce solar gain from the largely glazed extension.

-"We also added in opening rooflights to bring in additional light and to create air movement and ventilation through the space.
+"We also added in opening roof lights to bring in additional light and to create air movement and ventilation through the space.
 For those extending, the aspect of your design is important to consider and we would suggest plotting the proposed scheme in-situ and noting how sunlight affects the area throughout the day."

 12. Extend to the side if rear space is limited